huawei-noah/SMARTS/ultra/competition/starting_kit/README.md

   ...
 ```

-The `config.yaml` consists of multiple levels, each with definitions for scenarios for training and testing.
+The `config.yaml` consists of multiple levels.
 Each level is given a name, `<level-name>`, and has training and testing scenarios.

-Both training and testing scenarios require a `<total>` number of scenarios you would like to create for either training or testing.
+Both training and testing scenarios require a `<total>` number of scenarios to be generated.

 Additionally, you can specify a mission for your ego agent.
 This is done by setting a `<start-lane>` and an `<end-lane>` under `ego_missions`.
 The intersections that are provided allow for multiple values for these two attributes.
 For t-intersections, the available values for these attributes are `south-SN`, `south-NS`, `west-EW`, `west-WE`, `east-EW`, and `east-WE`.
 The same values exist for cross-intersections in addition to `north-NS` and `north-SN`.
 These names, although at first confusing, can be easily interpreted.
 For example, `south-SN` means "start on the South (`south`) road, and move from South to North (`SN`)".
 Some combinations of `<start-lane>` and `<end-lane>` are unsupported.
 However, the combination of `south-SN` for the `<start-lane>` and `<west-EW>` will always work on all intersections.
 For evaluation, your agent will only be tested on South to West left-turns and East to South left-turns.